davidmoten/ppk/README.md

 Maven dependency
 --------------------
-This libray is available on Maven Central.
+This library is available on Maven Central.

 Add this maven dependency to your pom.xml: